-Effective July 21, 2021, the B.C. government enacted an 18-month ban on second-generation anticoagulant rodenticides (SGARs), citing the serious risk they pose to the public, pets and wildlife.
+Effective July 21, 2021, the B.C. government enacted an 18-month partial ban on second-generation anticoagulant rodenticides (SGARs), citing the serious risk they pose to the public, pets and wildlife.
 This means SGARs cannot be used in or around most residential buildings, offices, parks, schools, or non-food retail shops.
 Unfortunately, gaps in the ban and an apparent lack of enforcement continue to leave wildlife at risk.

 Details of SGAR ban